ikapoura/single-pass-stereo-with-openvr/README.md

 When rendering with the *default* method, the scene is rendered exactly as supplied with the SDK as if no changes were done.

-When rendering with the *Single Pass Stereo* method, the scene is rendered wholly with SPS.
+When rendering with the *Single Pass Stereo* method, the scene is rendered only with SPS.

 When rendering with both methods, first the *SPS* method is done and then the *default* method is rendered on top of it.
 In this mode, the output of *SPS* is given a red tint in order to differentiate between the pixels produced by the two methods.